ayoheswaran/wordclouds-project/README.md

 - Jeyamohan, for *Venmurasu* and all his words.
 - Antoine de Saint-Exupéry, for *The Little Prince*.
 - Oscar Wilde, for The *Happy Prince and Other Tales*.
-- V.N.Surya, for his Poems.
 - ChatGPT, for technical guidance on R scripting, Markdown formatting, and wordcloud visualization.